JA8 Compliant Light Fixtures

 Factors of Efficiency

 According to the California Energy Commission, indoor, outdoor, and sign lights must follow Building Energy Standards.
 Whenever a building permit is pulled, it triggers a process of energy compliance.
 In other words, newly installed lighting must be efficient, to prevent waste.
 These guidelines protect owners.
 How?
 By lowering energy bills, preserving the value of properties, and reducing the necessity for replacements.
-At the same time, they benefit builders by increasing property values.
 To understand the efficiency of various lighting fixtures, we will first have to define the following criteria: